MrPixle2022/Documentaion/Css/Raw/Selectors.md

 ## general selector:

-the `general selector` ro the `*` is used to reset the style on all elements, it has a lower specificity then other selectors.
+the `general selector` or the `*` is used to apply a style for all elements, it has a lower specificity then other selectors.

 **specificity**: (0, 0, 0) -> 0